Skip to main content

 You may also qualify for Home (UK) fee status if you would have met one of these criteria but:

-• you have been living outside the UK because you or your parent, spouse or legal guardian is temporarily employed abroad
+• you have been living outside the UK because you or your parent, guardian, spouse or civil partner is temporarily employed abroad

 Fee status for EU, EEA and Swiss nationals and British nationals living in the EU

-UK nationals living in the EU, EEA or Switzerland
+UK and Irish nationals living in the EU, EEA or Switzerland

 If you start your course on or after 1 August 2021, you will usually be eligible for Home (UK) fees providing:

-• you are a UK national, you live in the EU, EEA and/or Switzerland (having started living there before 31 December 2020), and you have lived in the UK, EU, EEA and Switzerland for three full years immediately before the start of your course
+• you are a UK or Irish national, you lived in the EU, EEA and/or Switzerland on 31 December 2020, and you have lived in the UK, EU, EEA and Switzerland for three full years immediately before the start of your course

 These rules apply for students who begin studying before 1 January 2028.